 While sitting in traffic, Jorge Amparo’s car was rear-ended by an 18-wheeler truck and pushed into the car in front of him.
 Amparo’s car and the truck were both totaled in the truck accident.
 Jaws of Life were utilized to remove Amparo from his vehicle.

 Following the accident, Amparo required surgery to treat an extruded disc, suffered nerve damage in his left leg, and experienced post-concussion syndrome.
 The jury awarded him a total of $14,272,000 in damages.
 Amparo’s wife was additionally awarded loss of consortium damages totaling $727,500, bringing the couple’s overall compensation amount to $15 million.Were you or a loved one the victim of a truck accident?
-Speak with a personal injury lawyer to learn about your options
+Speak with our personal injury lawyers to learn about your options

 Personal Injury Claim Terminology